Crockpot Green Bean Casserole

 Crockpot Green Bean Casserole is seriously the EASIEST method to prepare this holiday classic!
 Tender vegetables are smothered in a rich sauce and loaded with crispy tangles of fried onions.
 Delicious and easy enough for busy holidays and regular meals!

-Crockpot Green Bean Casserole is savory, creamy, has two kinds of cheese, and loaded with the crispiest fried onions made from scratch— what’s not to love?
-You’ll almost forget you’re actually eating vegetables.
+Crockpot Green Bean Casserole is a classic for Thanksgiving and Christmas dinner!
+It is savory, and creamy, has two kinds of cheese, and is loaded with the crispiest fried onions made from scratch— what’s not to love?
+You’ll almost forget you’re eating vegetables.
 Even kids ask for seconds!

 This recipe will also lighten the cooking load during the holidays.
 Aside from the homemade crispy onions, you just dump everything else into the crockpot and let it do its thing.